z-kurtz/z-kurtz.github.io/_posts/2021-11-1-research_article.md

 tags: [data analysis, research]
 ---

+The study that I analyzed for this blog post can be found [here][https://www.nature.com/articles/s41586-020-3010-5]
-# Questions and answers about the research
+# Questions and answers about the scientific student

 1. What are the null and alternative hypotheses?
 	* Answer